Renewable Energy: Geothermal Energy

 • Geothermal exploration and study began in India in 1970.

-• The Geological Survey of India has found 350 geothermal energy locations, with the most promising being in the Puga valley of Ladakh.
+• The Geological Survey of India has found 350 geothermal energy locations, with the most promising being in the Puga Valley of Ladakh.

 • India has seven geothermal provinces and numerous geothermal springs.